hakirot/d07f1135/README.md

-# BackupConfigs
+# backup-configs

-These scripts work together to backup main configuration files, comparing the files in the backup folder with those in the root home directory.
+Backup and sync my configs across archlinux installs.
+Want to backup a new config file from the home dir?
+Throw it in the repo and run getConfs.py.
+Simple.